-Storm restoration in Pearl
+Storm damage restoration in Pearl

 Pearl is a small village in Pike County, positioned between the Mississippi River to the west and the Illinois River to the east - a geography that brings both frequent tornado exposure and significant flood risk.
 The county has documented more than three dozen tornadoes since the late 1800s, including multiple F3 and F4 events, and western Illinois bore direct damage from the August 2020 derecho that swept through the region with widespread structural consequences.
 Overbank flooding along both river corridors is a recurring seasonal hazard, and winter ice storms periodically load roofs and snap trees onto structures across the county.
 Storm Damage 911 connects Pearl-area homeowners with vetted, licensed local pros for a free damage assessment.